bybang/bybang.github.io/_posts/2023-11-16-TIL-BoostCourse-002.md

 ## Programming languages

 In the 10-year cycle, 40~50 programming languages are evolving.
-As a developer, we should choose a language for the desired product that we wish to develop.
+As developers, we should choose a language for the desired product that we wish to develop.
 So, what is suitable for web development?

 ### Low-level languages

 As we know, the computer has a switch or transistor to communicate.
-The computer gets electricity and turns on and off the transistor, representing 0 and 1.
+The computer gets electricity and turns the transistor on and off, representing 0 and 1.

 The computer uses a Binary system, and the low-level language means the language that the computer understands.
 If the developer writes a code with only binary code, which we call a **machine language**.